UrBoiEvan/Gale-Shapley-Algorithm/README.md

 Clone the repo to your local machine.

 Create a virtual environment (Some IDEs like PyCharm prompts you to do this automatically when you open the folder).

-Note: The venv/ folder is excluded from version control via .gitignore